 For identification of a Client and verification of the identity of a Client by using information technology means, the Provider of service shall use:

 - an ID document issued for the purpose of digital identification;

 - another electronic identification system within the meaning of the Regulation (EU).
 If the Client is a foreign national, the identity document issued by the competent authority of the foreign country is also used simultaneously.

 Documents that can be used for identification:

-Personal ID card (whether ID card, e-resident card or residence permit card), passport or diplomatic passport.
+Personal ID card (whether ID card, e-resident card or residence permit card), passport, diplomatic passport, or driving license/learning license.